DevOps-Cert/linuxsystemadministration/README.md

 ##	Restricting resource limits for users and groups
 /etc/security/limits.conf is the persistant file; ideally we would use /etc/security/limits.d/fred.conf but there is no documentation in there so the main file is easier to use.
 We can check with ulimit -a
-#### TASK: Add a limit configuration file for fred limiting him to 5 user processes.
-Two separate sessions can be maintained to help; one for root and one for fred:
+<details><summary>Add a limit configuration file for fred limiting him to 5 user processes.
+Two separate sessions can be maintained to help; one for root and one for fred:</summary>

 ```
 fred $ ulimit -u
 max user processes (-u) 60201